or-abdillh/stock-app/README.md

 ### Demo
 - [Demo Stock App - Inventory Management](http://www.instagram.com/reel/CVMyBH1FOdB/?utm_medium=copy_link)

+### How To Start
+- Clone this repository with this command <code>git clone https://github.com/or-abdillh/stock-app.git</code>
+- Then, use this command <code>cd stock-app</code>
+- Install all dependencies <code>npm install</code>
+- Finally run the server <code>npm run dev</code>
+- The local server running at http://localhost:3000/

 ### Thanks
 - Support me with a cup of coffee and other snacks [here ..](https://saweria.co/orabdillh)
 - Don't forget to give me star in this repository 🙏🏻🙏🏻